ktariayman/social-media-app/README.md

 ##Project Overview

-advanced social media application, embodying the features and functionalities akin to Facebook.
+DevBook is an advanced social media application , embodying the features and functionalities akin to Facebook.
 I'm proud of this project because it highlights how I practice great technologies such as React.js, Node.js, Express.js, and MongoDB, coupled with a diverse toolset ensuring an optimal user experience.

 ## Key Features